EricaLinaG/Emacsn/README.md

 which is leveraged by other options like -e to create an emacs invocation for mu4e which runs as emacsclient and connects to a named daemon.

-It runs `mu4e` or my `main-window` function to set up emacs in a standard configuration for a project.
+It knows how to run any elisp function on startup, it runs `mu4e` or my `main-window` function to set up emacs in a standard configuration for a project.
-It knows how to run any elisp function on startup, it can choose different Chemacs profiles.
+It can also choose different Chemacs profiles.
 Creating multiple daemons and using them by name is easy.
 It's easy to add others.

 Both of these commands result in the same thing, they both